WPF-Forge/Forge.Forms/docs/guides/validation.md

 Note: Writing to the property is not always possible even with non-strict validation.
 If the user would have typed `"Hello"` inside the field, conversion to a number would fail.
 Data conversion is not in the scope of validation, therefore it is customized using the `[Binding(ConversionErrorMessage = "...")]` attribute.

+## Note on dynamic expressions

+Keep in mind that binding syntax is parsed inside arguments.
+If you need to specify a regular expression validation, make sure to properly [escape](dynamic-resources.md#escaping-curly-braces) your curly braces.